imaninaluv/aura-brain/docs/02_SYSTEM_ARCHITECTURE.md

 Aura AI is responsible for:

+- Understanding requests.
+- Coordinating AI components.
-- Planning
+- Loading knowledge.
-- Generating
+- Generating content.
-- Validating
+- Validating quality.
+- Discovering conversations.
+- Analysing performance.
-- Improving
+- Assisting planning.
-- Delivering approved content
+- Learning from measurable outcomes.

 Aura AI is NOT responsible for:

-- Predicting virality
+- Predicting virality.
-- Editing user-modified drafts
+- Guaranteeing engagement.
+- Guaranteeing sales.
-- Making publishing decisions
+- Making publishing decisions.
-- Forcing users to follow AI recommendations
+- Replacing creator judgement.
+- Editing manually modified drafts.
+- Fabricating information.
+- Manipulating readers.

-The creator always has the final decision.
+The creator always remains the final decision maker.

 ---

-# Architecture Principle
+# Security Principles

-Aura AI is intentionally built using multiple internal AI components while exposing only one experience to users.

-Users never interact with:
+Aura AI should never expose:

+- Internal prompts.
+- Internal reasoning.
+- Validation logs.
-- Aura Brain
+- Aura Brain contents.
+- System Brain workflow.
+- Knowledge loading decisions.
+- Hidden quality scores.
+- Internal engine communication.

+Only the final approved response should be visible to users.

+Internal architecture must remain transparent to developers but invisible to end users.

+---

+# Scalability

+Aura AI is designed to expand without changing its core architecture.

+Future specialised brains may be added for:

+- X
+- Facebook
+- LinkedIn
+- Pinterest
+- Instagram
+- TikTok
-- HERO Engine
+- YouTube

+New specialised brains should integrate through System Brain.

+Existing features should continue operating without modification.

+The architecture should remain modular, allowing Aura AI to grow while preserving a consistent user experience.

+---

+# Architecture Principles

+Every AI request should follow the same principles.

+- One Active Account.
+- One System Brain.
+- One request pipeline.
+- One specialised brain per request.
+- One source of truth.
+- One consistent user experience.

+Complexity belongs inside the system.

+Simplicity belongs to the creator.

+---

+# Final Statement

+Aura AI is built as an intelligent operating system rather than a collection of independent AI features.

+Every request begins with System Brain.

+Every decision is guided by Aura Brain.

+Every specialised brain performs one clearly defined responsibility.

+AURA protects the quality of every approved response.

+The creator interacts with only one assistant.

+Behind the scenes,

+multiple specialised AI systems collaborate seamlessly to deliver a simple, intelligent, and consistent experience.

+---

-- AURA Engine
+# Engine Principle

+System Brain does not generate content.

+It determines how every request should be understood, processed, and completed.

+Aura Brain provides knowledge.

+Specialised Brains provide expertise.

+AURA provides quality assurance.

+Together,

+they form one unified intelligence.

+Users never interact with individual components.

-Users interact only with Aura AI.
+They interact only with Aura AI.

-Everything else happens behind the scenes.